fwmiller/cppip/README.md

 `typedef uint8_t *buf_t`

 From this a buffer pool and a buffer queue are defined.

 A buffer pool is a contiguous segment of memory that has been divided into a contiguous list of fixed size buffers that are managed as a stack.
-A buffer queue is a First-In-First-Out (FIFO) queue of buffers.
+A buffer queue is a First-In-First-Out (FIFO) queue of buffer pointers.

 The following figure illustrates the relationships between these data structures: